Tibule12/AutoPromote/docs/TIKTOK_RESUBMISSION_CHECKLIST.md

 - App mode: Sandbox (for demo)
 - Website URL: https://www.autopromote.org
 - Redirect URI(s): https://www.autopromote.org/api/tiktok/callback (and any variations you use)
-- Scopes enabled: user.info.basic, video.upload, analytics.read (only include scopes demonstrated in the video)
+- Scopes enabled: user.info.profile, video.upload, video.publish, video.data (only include scopes demonstrated in the video)

 3. Mock backend (optional, for local recording)
 - If you want to simulate a token exchange or share responses locally, run the mock backend: